 When we chose the location we knew it would be a long time before the area felt like a neighborhood, before there were offices or buildings that would bring people to our door... so we had to be a food-first destination.
 To get people to go out of their way we have to be incredible on the food side.

 That's why our five-year anniversary is so important: We had to fight to make sure people knew how great our food is.

 10. Don't be afraid to ask other restaurant owners for advice.

 Every restaurant has dark days.
 In fact, this was the first August where I didn't think, "Wow, we're slow.
 If we don't have a great September we may be in trouble."

 When I talk to other restaurateurs, they have similar stories.
 But people rarely share them.

 When I was younger I would have loved to have had those conversations, to get the chance to learn from the experiences of others.

 Go out of your way to talk to people who have done it.
-Talk to people who made it to 2 years, to 5 years...
+Talk to people who made it to two years, to five years.
 Ask what they've learned.
 As what you should expect.
 Ask what to watch out for.

 And then, when it's your turn, pass some of your knowledge along, because while business is by nature competitive, we should still look out for each other.